-Samuel Dergel is the Founder and Principal of Dergel Executive Search.
-He is an expert executive recruiter, consultant and executive coach.
-An active CPA in the US and Canada, Samuel is also a blogger (tracking CFO and CHRO moves across the country), social media leader and speaker on the roles of the CFO and CHRO.
+Samuel Dergel, Founder & Principal of Dergel Executive Search, is an expert executive recruiter, consultant and executive coach.
+An active CPA in the United States & Canada, Samuel is also a blogger (tracking CFO & CHRO moves across the country), social media leader and speaker on the roles of the CFO & CHRO.

 When you screen potential candidates to recommend to a client (i.e., company), what are the most common mistakes executives make that take them out of the running for a position?